dukekosy/flyht/README.md

 Do I need to do a tweeter rest client implementation.
 Even if I did how would you create sufficient test data.
 Decided to simulation this.

 Created all the parts independently, file writing, threadpool, generating tweets and combined their use in a main method.

+I have set the threadpool size to 300 for now, ideally this would come off a property file.

+to run checkout the repository run mvn clean install go to the target folder and run java -cp tweets-1.0-SNAPSHOT.jar com.flyht.Tweet